rudiharms/assessment-backend-rharms/docs/HowtoRun.md

 - .NET 10 SDK
 - Docker (optional, for containerized deployment)
-- Visual Studio 2022 or later (optional)
+- Visual Studio 2026 or later

 ## Running the Application